 The original Evansville waterworks facility went online in the late 1870s, delivering 3 million gallons of untreated Ohio River water a day to approximately 200 customers.
 By 1886, the plant was producing 5 million gallons of water a day serving 1,544 customers.
 Today, the Evansville Water and Sewer Utility filtration plant delivers on average 23 million gallons of high-quality, clean drinking water daily to approximately 63,000 customers in Evansville and surrounding communities.
 After operating for more than 120 years and undergoing 10 major expansions, the water filtration plant is near the end of its useful life.
-A proposed new $177 million facility adjacent to the current plant is in the early planning stages.
-The new plant is expected to begin operating in 2027.
+A proposed new facility is in the planning stages.

 Long-range, strategic planning is essential to maintaining the Evansville Water and Sewer Utility’ water distribution system.
 With more than 1,000 miles of water lines, 600 miles of which are cast iron with an average age of 90 years, it will take decades to replace our aging water mains and supporting infrastructure.
 These ongoing annual improvements will significantly reduce the number of water main breaks, improve the reliability of our water service, and ensure our children and future generations will continue to enjoy safe, clean drinking water.